 "I want to be a famous author someday," I said, and she accepted that.

 Why is my life so valuable to you?
 I silently demanded.
 You didn't know I existed before today.
 If I had died before today, you never would have.
 You just took this job where you're supposed to tell people you've never met before and know nothing about that they need to stay alive because, nothing else considered, you think being alive is intrinsically so freaking important for some reason.
 Why?

-She gave me a piece of paper to write a plan for handling suicidal urges, and mostly left me to fill it out on my own.
+She gave me a piece of paper to write a plan for handling suicidal urges, and left me to fill it out on my own.
+I totally half-assed it but that was good enough for her.
 One thing she emphasized was that they'd only let me go if I had someone supportive to spend the evening with.
 I'd already texted Katie, the one person who came to mind because I was talking to her virtually every day, and told her where I was.
 Now I called and asked if she could do that for me.
 I didn't want to add to the crap she already had going on, but she seemed like the best option and I knew I would feel safe with her.
 I got dressed, applied for Medicaid, went home and waited for Katie to get off work and come get me.